Understanding SSH

 - Use

-isn’t available, you can manually append your public key to~/.ssh/authorized_keys
+ssh-copy-idisn’t available, you can manually append your public key to~/.ssh/authorized_keyson the server.

 - Use